Skip to main content

 ** How do I share my feedback on Telepresence?**

 Your feedback is always appreciated and helps us build a product that provides as much value as possible for our community.
-You can chat with us directly on our #telepresence-oss channel at the CNCF Slack.
+You can chat with us directly on our #telepresence-oss channel at the CNCF Slack, and also report issues or create pull-requests on the GitHub repository.